mayank888k/News-Reader/README.md

 It gives you latest Entertainment News of India

-It refreshes news daily automaticaly
+It refreshes news daily automatically

 It also tells from which newspaper it has taken news from